khuonghoanghuy/funf/README.md

 And more list will be added!

 ## How to install this lib?
-Simple!, run `haxelib install funf`!
+Simple!, run `haxelib install funf`

+or using git to install by `haxelib git funf https://github.com/khuonghoanghuy/funf.git`

 # Credits:
 - Huy1234TH: Main of this FUNF lib